fenquen/leveldb/README.md

 * **include/leveldb/options.h**: Control over the behavior of an entire database, and also control over the behavior of individual reads and writes.

-* **include/leveldb/comparator.h**: Abstraction for user-specified comparison function.
+* **include/leveldb/internalKeyComparator.h**: Abstraction for user-specified comparison function.
-If you want just bytewise comparison of keys, you can use the default comparator, but clients can write their own comparator implementations if they want custom ordering (e.g. to handle different character encodings, etc.).
+If you want just bytewise comparison of keys, you can use the default internalKeyComparator, but clients can write their own internalKeyComparator implementations if they want custom ordering (e.g. to handle different character encodings, etc.).

 * **include/leveldb/iterator.h**: Interface for iterating over data.
 You can get